lzim/teampsd/.github/ISSUE_TEMPLATE/opportunity.md

 **Step 1** - Please assign this issue to the issue_tracker, under the “Projects” menu on the right side of your GitHub page.

-**Step 2** - Please answer the questions below by checking the appropriate boxes and providing brief narratives where appropriate:
+**Step 2** - Please answer the questions below by placing a lowercase "x" between the applicable brackets below and providing brief narratives where appropriate:

 1. Is this issue a problem, such as a malfunction in the simulation, an error in documentation or similar concern, or is this a new idea we should consider?